See all > Living & wellness

 While these questions about your cosmetic surgery are a great starting point, don’t consider them a comprehensive list.
 Their answers are only part of what to expect during your cosmetic surgery consultation.
 Your initial consultation should go over your procedure in detail, as well as your health history and what you’re hoping to achieve.
 Don’t be afraid to come with a long list of questions to ask your cosmetic or plastic surgeon.
 A good surgeon should show you pictures of previous examples of their work, as well as run you through any possible risks and how long recuperation will take.
 And you should never feel pressure to sign up for more procedures at the recommendation of the doctor, or to go with that doctor simply because you’ve had a consult.
 While it’s normal to feel a little nervous about a procedure, you shouldn’t have doubts about the professionals doing it.

 Getting a cosmetic surgery assessment with a board-certified plastic and cosmetic surgeon takes research, time and travel costs.
 With Maple, you can get an assessment in 24 hours or less.
-Currently, this service is available in Ontario, British Columbia, Manitoba, Nunavut, Nova Scotia and Newfoundland and Labrador.
+Currently, this service is available in British Columbia, Manitoba, Nunavut, Nova Scotia and Newfoundland and Labrador.